uberj/mendelism/README.md

 ---------------------------------------

 This is a dead simple simulator used for experimenting with what happens when you self cross a simple cell with itself.
-This work was inspired by basic explanation of genetics given in my biology text book.
+This work was inspired by the basic explanation of genetics given in my biology text book.